-“Teen Spirit,” which premiered on Friday at the Toronto International Film Festival, has a scene in which our mild-mannered heroine, an aspiring singer Violet, performs a song with such verve and power that everyone who knows her is left with mouths agape.
+“Teen Spirit,” which premiered at last fall’s Toronto International Film Festival, has a scene in which our mild-mannered heroine, an aspiring singer Violet, performs a song with such verve and power that everyone who knows her is left with mouths agape.

 They’re all thinking exactly the same thing: “We didn’t know she had it in her.”

 And “Teen Spirit” might also have that effect on its viewers — because while we’ve seen great things in the past from Elle Fanning, who plays Violet, we’ve never seen her sing and perform like this.
 Like the characters on screen, we didn’t know she had it in her.

 Fanning’s performance is one of the most surprising things about “Teen Spirit,” a goodhearted and entertaining film about stardom in the “American Idol” era that also marks the directorial debut of Max Minghella.
 The actor (“Bee Season,” “The Social Network,” “The Handmaid’s Tale”) is now following in the footsteps of his famous father, “The English Patient” and “The Talented Mr. Ripley” director Anthony Minghella.

 But he’s not following in his father’s stately footsteps tonally or thematically.
 “Teen Spirit” uses songs from Tegan and Sara, the Undertones, No Doubt and others to craft a ragged musical that retains its charm even when it slides into slickness.

 It’s one of a generous crop of musicals at TIFF this year, with Bradley Cooper’s “A Star Is Born” grabbing the lion’s share of attention but Brady Corbet’s “Vox Lux” also bowing on Friday after winning raves in Venice.